adri326/5dchess-notation/README.md

 - `Size = "WxH"`, with `W` the width of the boards and `H` the height of the boards
 - `Puzzle = "mate-in-N"`, with `N` the number of actions to be made by the current player.
 This is only required if the position is meant as a puzzle and where a mate in N is possible.
 Other kinds of puzzles may also be encoded in a similar way.
-- `Promotions = "Q,R"`, a comma-separated list of pieces that pawns and brawns can promote to. *A default behavior has yet to be decided on.*
+- `Promotions = "Q,R"`, a comma-separated list of pieces that pawns and brawns can promote to.
+It should be ordered from most important to least important (putting the queen/princess first is a good rule of thumb). *A default behavior has yet to be decided on.*

 ### Examples